When is distribution?

 Note: if you include cheese, whole vegetable shares must pick whole cheese shares.
 Half vegetable shares must choose half cheese shares.

-Bi-weekly delivery (12 deliveries total) including: 1 dressing/sauce + 1 dip + 1 pesto + 1 Fermented or Pickled product from the Certified Organic Sang Lee Kitchen.
+MONTHLY (6 deliveries total) including: 1 dressing, 1 dip, 1 pesto, 1 fermented/pickled, 2 (16 oz) soups from the Certified Organic Sang Lee Kitchen.
 More info and sample items here.
-This is only available biweekly for $420 (12 weeks total over the 24 week season).
+This is only available monthly (6 deliveries total over the 24 week season.
+Cost = $315 for 6 deliveries)

 Yes.
 Sang Lee Farms is a NOFA-NY Certified Organic Vegetable Farm.